Kia Ora and hello!

 You can join me on my journey

 The total value of the program is AUD $43,000 per person.
 The Dattner Grant Pty Ltd, partner of the program covers part of those expenses contributions to bring the cost down to $23,000.
-Another $5,000 is needed for travel to Argentina (where our voyage begins) and for equipment, insurance and clothing I'll need in Antarctica.
-You can see a full breakdown of those costs here.
+Another $5,000 is needed for travel to Argentina (where our voyage begins), for equipment, insurance and clothing I'll need in Antarctica.

-Through a lot of hard work, I've self-funded over $3,500 of the costs to take part in the program.
-I've also raised $2,000 in sponsorship from my employer CSIRO and will be seeking some group funding with other participants.
+Through a lot of hard work, I've secured $10,000 in sponsorship from my employer CSIRO and $3000 from the University of Queensland.
 I am also joining forces with the other women in the programme to seek other funding.

-To secure my spot in the group, I need your help to raise $15,000 by the end of the year to take part in this incredible initiative.
-You can help by donating, but also by sharing my campaign amongst your networks and raising awareness of the Homeward Bound cause.
+To secure my spot in the group, I need your help to raise $15,000 by May 2019 to take part in this incredible initiative.
+You can help by donating, but also by sharing my campaign amongst your networks and raising awareness of the Homeward Bound initiative.

 For those of you able to help me get to Antarctica – a heartfelt thank you.